 3. EPA's other attempts to defend its cramped view of its reconsideration authority also lack merit.
 First, EPA suggests that its reconsideration authority "is constrained by the three waiver criteria."
-87 Fed.
-Reg. at 14,334.
-Although EPA can certainly reconsider a waiver if California no longer meets the waiver requirements, that may be true either because the facts on the ground have changed or because the agency has changed its position on the meaning of the waiver criteria.
+J.A.
+4. Although EPA can certainly reconsider a waiver if California no longer meets the waiver requirements, that may be true either because the facts on the ground have changed or because the agency has changed its position on the meaning of the waiver criteria.